All Episodes

 That's true.

-Maybe before attempting to remove the light bulb, you should just uh find a dentist uh I would I would go outside.
+Maybe before attempting to remove the light bulb, you should just find a dent.

-So I would uh I would, if you've got gold fillings in your teeth, I would, while you're outside, uh tie a piece of string to the garage door uh and the other end to your tooth, and then walk down to the end of the driveway, pop up the automatic garage door opener, and let it yank your gold tooth out.
+So I would, if you've got gold fillings in your teeth, I would, while you're outside, tie a piece of string to the garage door and the other end to your tooth and then walk down to the end of the driveway, pop up the automatic garage door opener and let it yank your gold tooth out.

 This is what we did to the great iconic invention of Thomas Edison.

-I forget who it was who said that in the most important invention of the nineteenth century was the idea of invention.
+I forget who it was who said that the most important invention of the 19th century was the idea of invention.

 But they were right.